Oakland/Troy Airport: History

 Runway 9/27 was changed to Runway 10/28 in October 2021 after resurfacing the runway and changing taxiway signs.
 This maintenance was done along with runway resurfacing at Oakland County International Airport (KPTK) and Oakland/Southwest Airport (Y47).
-The construction has a planned completion date of 10/15/2021.

 Facilities and aircraft

-Oakland/Troy Airport covers an area of 119 acre which contains one runway designated 9/27 with a 3,550 × 60 ft asphalt pavement.
+Oakland/Troy Airport covers an area of 119 acre which contains one runway designated 10/28 with a 3,550 × 60 ft asphalt pavement.
 For the 12-month period ending December 31, 2006, the airport had 32,466 general aviation aircraft operations, an average of 88 per day.

 For the 12-month period ending December 31, 2021, the airport had 30,000 aircraft operations per year, or 82 per day.
 It consisted completely of general aviation.
 For the same time period, there were 104 aircraft based on the field: 92 single-engine and 5 multi-engine airplanes, 6 helicopters, and 1 ultralight.

 The airport has two FBOs that offer fuel, hangars, WiFi, and more.

-Flying Clubs

-Oakland/Troy Airport is home to 3 flying clubs: